kendomaniac/metObservatory/README.md

  IDTYPE=bam
  ID=$IDCORE$IDTISSUE$IDTYPE
  WORKING_DIR=/scratch/bronchus_and_lung_bam
+ SCRATCH_DIR=/home/rcaloger/data/

- ID is the dockerid that is saved in the upper folder with respect to the working no the default is /home/rcaloger/data/ /home/rcaloger/data/ is mounted as /scratch in the docker
+ ID is the dockerid that is saved in the upper folder with respect to the working dir the default is /home/rcaloger/data/ /home/rcaloger/data/ is mounted as /scratch in the docker

  WORKING_DIR is one folder created by primary.R